jkawamoto/ctranslate2-rs/README.md

 that were used by your build configuration and target platform.
 The exact set of components used can depend on enabled features, target architecture, and toolchain.

+The published crate also includes the following libraries:

 BSD-2-Clause:

 - [cpuinfo](https://github.com/pytorch/cpuinfo)